DTC-NTU/PSI-DTC.SG/README.md

    ./out/build/linux/frontend/frontend -SpHsh ./dataset/sender.csv -r 0 -csv -hash 0
    ```

-These three roles (Alice, Bob, and Service Provider) work together to perform secure analytics without exposing sensitive data.
+These three roles (Alice, Bob, and Service Provider) work together to perform secure inner join.
 Alice and Bob exchange secret shares to create a "virtual table" with the inner join of their datasets based on common user IDs, while the Service Provider facilitates coordination and compilation.

 ## Input and Output Validation